-While I love reading new releases that critics are buzzing about, Alex doesn’t usually turn to the bestseller list.
-But this is one book I don’t think he should miss.
+While I love reading buzzy new releases that are part of the cultural conversation, Alex usually tunes out the bestseller list.
+But this is one book he shouldn’t miss.
 The plot follows the stories (in alternating chapters) of a blind 14-year-old French girl, Marie Laure, and a German orphan, Werner, who are each trying to survive World War II in France and ultimately cross paths.
 Each chapter ends with a cliffhanger, so you’re always on the edge of your seat.
 After I finished it, I told Alex, you have to read this, it’s so good.
 And he said, Great, I will.
 And I was like, Haha, no you won’t.
 He just won’t end up reading it, I know him.
-So I’d love to MAKE him read it.
+So, I’d love to MAKE him read it.
 I know he would be blown away and thank me profusely.

 Persepolis by Marjane Satrapi

-When I was in my twenties, I went through a big graphic novels phase.
-I would hang out in comic stores and attend Comic-Con; I once trailed Adrian Tomine around a record store for a half hour but couldn’t get up the nerve to say anything.
-But one book that stood out was Persepolis, which tells author Marjane Satrapi’s story of growing up in Iran during the Islamic Revolution through her charming black-and-white illustrations and powerful dialogue.
-It’s so important to learn about other perspectives and cultures, especially now, and this book is one small (and beautiful) step toward that.
+When I was in my twenties, I went through a big graphic memoir phase.
+I would hang out in comic stores and skip work for Comic-Con; I once trailed Adrian Tomine around a record store for a half hour but couldn’t get up the nerve to say anything.
+OOne book that stood out was Persepolis, author Marjane Satrapi’s story of growing up in Iran during the Islamic Revolution.
+It’s so important to learn about other perspectives and cultures, and this book is one small (and beautiful) step toward that.

 Shrill by Lindy West

 The hilarious feminist writer Lindy West’s collection of personal essays about growing up in America is one of the best things I read last year.
 Periods!
 Sexism!
 Fat shaming!
-Alex would get such a funny, honest inside peek into what it’s really like to be a woman — more than just buying me tampons sometimes at the drugstore.
+Alex would get a funny, frank inside peek into what it’s really like to be a woman — more than just buying me tampons at the drugstore.